 Why Does Undergraduate Research Experience Matter?

 In my experience working with undergraduates, I have observed how students often progress from being totally dependent on their faculty advisor to being independent research students who can fully understand, explain and contribute to their research projects.
 All of my undergraduate research students have attested to the value of undergraduate research and the pivotal role it played in their undergraduate education.
-It is worth mentioning that initiating or sustaining an undergraduate research program at a predominantly undergraduate institution can be particularly challenging given common issues that often face faculty and students at these institutions (i.e. heavy teaching load, student course and work schedules, funding opportunities, students’ unawareness of research opportunities and benefits).
-Nonetheless, undergraduate research is yet another opportunity for me to train undergraduate students to become excellent scientists, researchers and medical doctors.
-Since my joining the SUNY Potsdam Chemistry department in 2007, I have had the privilege of helping shape the mind of many undergraduates (over 40 students as of Fall 2021), many of whom are now pursuing medical (MD) or PhD degrees.
+It is worth mentioning that initiating or sustaining an undergraduate research program at a predominantly undergraduate institution can be particularly challenging given common issues that often face faculty and students at these institutions (i.e. heavy teaching load, student course and work schedules, funding opportunities, students’ unawareness of research opportunities and benefits, etc.).
+Nonetheless, undergraduate research is yet another opportunity for me to train undergraduate students to become excellent scientists, researchers, and medical doctors.
+Since my joining the SUNY Potsdam Chemistry Department in 2007, I have had the privilege of helping shape the mind of many undergraduates (over 50 students as of Fall 2022), many of whom are now pursuing medical (MD) or PhD degrees.
 A few others have started working and giving back to society.
-Additionally, the majority of these students have been (or will soon be) co-authors on scientific papers, have travelled and participated in national conferences, and have won numerous research awards.
+Additionally, the majority of my research students have been (or will soon will be) co-authors on scientific papers, have traveled and participated in national conferences, and have won numerous research awards.

 Interested students should contact Dr. Bou-Abdallah at firstname.lastname@example.org